eddiesTime/sme_app/gfm_documentation.md

 ##### Application Layer

-In States Rebuilder, the model is usually named `store`.
+In states rebuilder, the model is usually named `store`.
 Therefore, in the example, the model for weather-related functionality is called `WeatherStore`.